yurimarx/imageaicreator/README.md

 ## Testing
 1. Open http://localhost:<WebServerPort>/swagger-ui/index.html
+2. On swagger explore put http://localhost:<WebServerPort>/image-ai-creator/_spec
-2. Run the method /generate passing in the body a text with instructions to generate the image (use enghish)
+3. Run the method /generate passing in the body a text with instructions to generate the image (use enghish)
-3. Download the png file on the link Download file
+4. Download the png file on the link Download file